Projects

 Evaluating national policies on antimicrobial resistance

-Every year, around 33.000 people die from antimicrobial resistance (AMR) – the ability of bacteria, viruses, fungi and parasites to develop resistance to the drugs that treat infections.
-The issue of AMR is also associated with high healthcare costs.
+Every year, around 35,000 people in the European Union and European Economic Area (EU/EEA) die the ability of bacteria, viruses, fungi and parasites to develop resistance to the drugs that treat infections.
+The issue of antimicrobial resistance (AMR) is also estimated to cost EU/EEA countries nearly €11.7 billion annually, including €6.6 billion in additional healthcare expenses and €5.1 billion in economic losses due to reduced workforce participation.